neperz/Optional/README.md

 ![Optional](https://raw.githubusercontent.com/nlkl/Optional/master/icon/Logo.png)

-Optional is a robust option/maybe type for C#.
+Optional is a robust option/maybe type for C#. updated for .Net Core

-Version: 4.0.0
+Version: 4.0.1

 ## What and Why?